staab/bombadillo/README.md

 ## Prepositions

 Objects of prepositions may take any case, depending on the preposition.
 Case is listed below.
-Many english prepositions don't exist in Bombadillo, and instead are represented with some ambuguity by noun case alone.
+Prepositions are optional, and may be omitted.

 ```
 +--------+---------+-----------------------+